Anatoly Serdyukov: Activities at Ministry of Defense (MoD)

 In office, Serdyukov chose not to get involved in the daily administration of troops and operational-strategic planning, leaving these matters to the professionals.
-Instead, he focused on organizational and budgetary issues, in which he, according to 'Moscow Defense Brief, "insisted upon an unprecedented (at least for the MoD) level of precision and fastidiousness."
+Instead, he focused on organizational and budgetary issues, in which he, according to Moscow Defense Brief, "insisted upon an unprecedented (at least for the MoD) level of precision and fastidiousness."
 This reportedly enabled him to quickly "put the generals in their place," and "to instill a level of background fear that even the old-timers do not recall having seen before."
 According to an anecdote, an officer in one of the central directorates of the MoD explained: "senior generals go to meetings of the Defense Board as to the scaffold."

-To deal with the budgetary issues, Serdyukov brought in his old colleagues from the Federal Tax Service and created new department in MoD for financial control.
-MoD had no control nor oversight until then over the management of defence budget.
+To deal with the budgetary issues, Serdyukov brought in his old colleagues from the Federal Tax Service and created a new department in the MoD for financial control.
+The MoD had no control nor oversight until then over the management of the defence budget.
 This had all been managed so far by the General Staff.
-Years before Serdyukov's appointment as Minister of Defence, the Russian defence budget had been growing significantly but the extra amounts disappeared on regular basis and were not visible anywhere.
-Apparently bringing this under control was the first and most important reason why Serdyukov was considered and appointed as Minister of Defence.
+Years before Serdyukov's appointment as Minister of Defence, the Russian defence budget had been growing significantly but the additional funding disappeared on a regular basis and were not visible anywhere.
+Apparently, bringing this under control was the first and most important reason why Serdyukov was considered and appointed as Minister of Defence.

 According to Moscow Defense Brief, Serdyukov’s first year in office was marked by convulsions, "the likes of which have not been seen on the Arbat in decades."
 The magazine pointed out, that "Serdyukov brought apparently unlimited energy to a thorough purge of the department."
 He fired almost a third of the top officers of the Central Military Administration and initiated a sea of change in the Ministry of Defense.

 During his time in office, Serdyukov launched several wide-reaching reforms.
-The main idea behind his reforms was the transformation from a mass mobilization army to a small force of contract soldiers.
+The main rationale behind his reforms was the transformation from a mass mobilization army to a small force of contract soldiers.

 In 2010, Serdyukov launched a $430 billion military reform to be achieved over the next 15 years in order to fully re-equip Russian conventional forces.